Fandom: White Collar

 "No problem," Neal said.
 "You're a lucky man," he added.

-Peter's face lit up the way it always was when he talked about Elizabeth.
+Peter's face lit up the way it always did when he talked about Elizabeth.
 "I sure as hell am."

-Of course, what Peter and Elizabeth had was the kind of thing Neal wanted, and hoped he'd have with Kate.
+What Peter and Elizabeth had was the kind of thing Neal wanted, and once hoped he'd have with Kate.
 There was no chance of that now.